benhamill/omakase/README.md

 Giles Bowkett](http://gilesbowkett.blogspot.com/2013/01/we-can-solve-multiple-default-stacks.html).

 I'ma put my [Rails Application Templates](http://guides.rubyonrails.org/rails_application_templates.html) in here.
 Feel free to use them for whatever (see LICENSE for details).
+I'd love feedback or ideas; open an Issue or a Pull Request.

 ## But... *How*?!?